iRi-E/blender_external_text_edit/README.md

 # External Text Edit

-"External Text Edit" is a Blender addon to edit text in an external editor, even if the text is internal (not a separate file).
+"External Text Edit" is a Blender addon to edit text in an external editor, even if the text is internal (not a separate text file).

 ---